orfeus-eu/documentation/docs/_build/html/_sources/epos_seismology_ws_2023.rst.txt

 Call for Registrations
 ----------------------

-The registration is **OPEN** for the EPOS Seismology Workshop 2023 on
+The registration is **CLOSED** for the EPOS Seismology Workshop 2023 on

 **Next-Generation Open Seismological Data Sharing for Science and Society**.